 Tea tree oil is a true healing oil.
 Often referred to as the “medicine cabinet in a bottle” tea trea oil can help alleviate:

 - insect bites

-Anti-septic, anti-bacterial, anti-fungal, anti-viral, anti-microbial and anti-parasitic, the benefits of tea trea oil are nearly endless.
-The oil helps to regenerate skin tissue, which is what makes it so beneficial to skin issues and infections.
-Many skin care companies are now introducing entire lines of skin care with tea tree oil as the main ingredient to help combat acne and other skin concernes.
+Antiseptic, anti-bacterial, anti-fungal, anti-viral, anti-microbial and anti-parasitic, the benefits of tea trea oil are nearly endless.
+The oil helps to regenerate skin tissue, which is what makes it so beneficial to skin conditions and infections.
+Many skin care companies are now introducing entire lines of skin care with tea tree oil as the main ingredient to help combat acne and other skin concerns.

 Tea tree oil can even be added to water and used as an all-natural mold, mildew and germ spray!

 Peppermint essential oil is fantastic for mental awareness and increased energy levels.
 In fact, a study conducted by the University of Cincinnati found that inhaling peppermint oil improved mental function and alertness by as much as 28 percent.

 A soothing smell, peppermint oil is often used to treat headaches and even nausea.
 To use, simply mix a few drops of peppermint oil with a carrier oil and rub onto temples to relieve a headache or massage onto the stomach to alleviate stomach craps and nausea.

 Peppermint tea is also a common drink to combat nausea, however this does not use actual peppermint essential oil but instead uses the leaves of the peppermint plant.

 Chamomile is a calming herb that has been used since the Roman era.
 As a tea, chamomile is often used to help relax and aid in alleviating anxiety.
 While chamomile leaves can be ingested and used as a tea, chamomile essential oil shouldn’t be ingested internally.

 Chamomile is an antiseptic.
 It can also be used for: